 - tingling or numbness between your legs and around your buttocks

 - recent loss of bladder or bowel control, or both

 Although it's rare, these symptoms can be a sign of a serious condition called cauda equina syndrome.

 Causes of sciatica

-Most cases of short-term (known as acute) sciatica will pass without the need for treatment.
-Using a combination of things you can do at home, such as taking over-the-counter painkillers, exercise and hot or cold packs can usually help to relieve the symptoms.
+However, a combination of things you can do at home – such as taking over-the-counter painkillers, exercising, and using hot or cold packs – may help reduce the symptoms until the condition improves.

-- better posture and lifting techniques at work
+- adopting a better posture and lifting techniques at work

 - stretching before and after exercise

 While sleeping, your mattress should be firm enough to support your body while supporting the weight of your shoulders and buttocks, keeping your spine straight.

 If your mattress is too soft, place a firm board under the mattress.
 Support your head with a pillow, but make sure your neck isn't forced up at a steep angle.